What is widening participation?

 By supporting widening participation in medicine, we are also ensuring that the NHS is reflective and understanding of the needs of its patients in the future.

-Widening participation guidance for students in Wales
+Widening participation guidance for medical students in Wales

 BMA Cymru Wales have produced a dual language booklet titled 'Why haven't you thought about starting medicine yet?', detailing the different paths you can take into medicine.